11 Fastest Master of Science in Nursing (MSN) Programs in 2025

 5. Capella University

-Capella University offers six MSN pathways and three ADN RN to MSN pathways, providing students with flexible learning options: FlexPath or GuidedPath.
+Capella University offers six of the shortest BSN to MSN online program pathways, as well as three ADN RN to MSN pathways, providing students with flexible learning options: FlexPath or GuidedPath.
 These pathways cater to individual learning preferences.
 Non-clinical pathways are entirely online, while clinical APRN NP pathways blend online and in-person components crucial for nurse practitioner training.
 Below is a breakdown of the BSN to MSN program options as they are the fastest to complete.

 • Program Length: 14 months